demisto/content/Integrations/AWS-ACM/AWS-ACM_desc.md

 3. Configure the Necessary IAM Roles that the AWS Integration Can Assume.

 For detailed instructions, [see the AWS Integrations Configuration Guide](https://support.demisto.com/hc/en-us/articles/360005686854-AWS-Integrations-Configuration-Guide).

+Command descriptions, input descriptions, and output descriptions are taken from the Amazon ACM documentation.
+For more information, see the [Amazon ACM documention](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/acm.html).